wwwzhouhui/in_animation/README.md

 #### API Key Error
 **Solution**:
-- Check `credentials.json` exists and contains valid API key
+- Check `.env` file exists and contains valid API key
 - Or use the settings button (⚙️) in the top-left corner to configure via the web interface
 - Click "Test Connection" to validate your API key before saving